Subcision Acne Scars

 Immediately after the procedure, there will be some redness and swelling that lasts 2-3 days.
 Pain is minimal post-procedure.
 Bruising is common after the procedure and will fade in 7-21 days depending on your healing and skin type.
 Haematoma (blood clot) under the subcised area may take at least a few weeks to subside.

 This varies among individuals, scar location, scar depth and skin type.
-Generally 2-4 subcision sessions spaced about 4-6 weeks apart give the best results.
-For the treatment of multiple scars, few scars are treated at a time to avoid severe swelling and allow maximal healing.
+Generally, subcision sessions spaced about 4-6 weeks apart give the best results.
+Some patients may see improvement after a single treatment, while others may require multiple sessions spaced several weeks apart for optimal results.

 Avoid strenuous activities, alcohol and facials shortly after your treatment.
 Ice-packs can be applied to reduced the swelling.
 An antibiotic ointment is prescribed to reduce the risk of infections.